tituspaul-cy/PyRAT/README.md

 Everything here was built and tested on machines I own.
 Do not use this on systems without explicit permission.

 **What it does**
-Reverse TCP connection — victim connects out to the operator File system browsing — navigate the victim's directories File exfiltration — pull any file from the victim's machine Multi-client support — handle multiple victims simultaneously Self-contained persistence — exe copies itself and installs startup entry automatically
+Reverse TCP connection — client connects back to to the controller

+File system browsing — navigate the victim's directories

+Controlled file transfer functionality — pull any file from the client machine in a controlled lab environment

+Multi-client support — handle multiple victims simultaneously

+Self-contained persistence — exe copies itself and installs startup entry automatically

 **Requirements**